lcrasovan/runitfirst/README.md

 # runitfirst
 Simple and basic unit test in R

-For the beginning, just a simple example
+For the moment, just a simple example